jplcz/git-cp-pr/README.md

   - Opens the configured editor before GitHub CLI submission with `--editor` (or `--edit`).
   - Applies commits to the cherry-pick branch without pushing or creating a PR, with `--dry-run`.

+This is useful when your development branch contains many local commits but you need to send only one or more specific changes upstream.
+For example, a bug fix discovered during development can be selected from the same branch, cherry-picked onto a clean temporary branch, and submitted as a focused pull request without including unrelated work.

 ## Prerequisites

 - Python 3.6+